BenLorantfy-Archive/benlorantfy.github.io/_posts/2017-03-02-Collatz-Conjecture-Illustrated.md

 <p data-height="567" data-theme-id="0" data-slug-hash="KWzXoX" data-default-tab="result" data-user="benlorantfy" data-embed-version="2" data-pen-title="Collatz Illustrated" class="codepen">See the Pen <a href="http://codepen.io/benlorantfy/pen/KWzXoX/">Collatz Illustrated</a> by Ben Lorantfy (<a href="http://codepen.io/benlorantfy">@benlorantfy</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

+The black bars are the steps it takes to reach each number.
+The red line is the line of best fit calculated using the least squares method.
+The yellow line is a rolling average.
+You can change the period of the rolling average using the textbox.
+With these analytics, there are a few patterns that emerge when you look at a big enough dataset.
+First you will notice that the red line has a slight positive slope, suggesting bigger numbers generally take more steps to reach 1.
+The yellow line also seems to suggest that the randomness of the data increases as the numbers increase.

+You can adjust the properties to see if you can find any other patterns wit